 Melismatic Vocals: Common in the first two albums (such as "Restless" and "Mother Earth"), rarer afterwards.

-Mohs Scale of Rock and Metal Hardness: From 1 ("In Perfect Harmony", "Bittersweet", "Forgiven") to 7 ("The Dance", "In the Middle of the Night", "Our Solemn Hour"), possibly 8 in "Silver Moonlight".
+Mohs Scale of Rock and Metal Hardness: Usually 6 but ranges from 1 ("In Perfect Harmony", "Bittersweet", "Forgiven") to 7 ("The Dance", "In the Middle of the Night", "Silver Moonlight") and 8 in the heavier songs on "Enter".

 Mood Whiplash: The existentialist "World of Cardboard" Speech "Why Not Me?" is followed on The Unforgiving by "Shot In the Dark," where the singer discusses her betrayal, loss of faith and desire for it to all be over.